Strasserism: In the United Kingdom

 Strasserism emerged in the United Kingdom in the early 1970s and centred on the National Front (NF) publication Britain First, the main writers of which were David McCalden, Richard Lawson and Denis Pirie.
 Opposing the leadership of John Tyndall, they formed an alliance with John Kingsley Read and ultimately followed him into the National Party (NP).
 The NP called for British workers to seize the right to work and offered a fairly Strasserite economic policy.
 Nonetheless, the NP was short-lived.
 Due in part to Read's lack of enthusiasm for Strasserism, the main exponents of the idea drifted away.

 The idea was reintroduced to the NF by Andrew Brons in the early 1980s when he decided to make the party's ideology clearer.
 However, Strasserism was soon to become the province of the radicals in the Official National Front, with Richard Lawson brought in a behind-the-scenes role to help direct policy.
 This Political Soldier wing ultimately opted for the indigenous alternative of distributism, but their strong anti-capitalist rhetoric as well as that of their International Third Position successor demonstrated influences from Strasserism.
 From this background emerged Troy Southgate, whose own ideology and those of related groups such as the English Nationalist Movement and National Revolutionary Faction were influenced by Strasserism.
-He has also described himself as a post-Strasserite.

 Elsewhere

 Third Position groups, whose inspiration is generally more Italian in derivation, have often looked to Strasserism, owing to their strong opposition to capitalism based on economic antisemitic grounds.
 This was noted in France, where the student group Groupe Union Défense and the more recent Renouveau français both extolled Strasserite economic platforms.

-Attempts to reinterpret Nazism as having a left-wing base have also been heavily influenced by this school of thought, notably through the work of Povl Riis-Knudsen, who produced the Strasser-influenced work National Socialism: A Left-Wing Movement in 1984.

 In the United States, Tom Metzger, a white supremacist, had some affiliation to Strasserism, having been influenced by Kühnen's pamphlet.
 Also in the United States, Matthew Heimbach of the former Traditionalist Worker Party identifies as a Strasserist.
 Heimbach often engages primarily in anti-capitalist rhetoric during public speeches instead of overt antisemitism, anti-Masonry or anti-communist rhetoric.
 Heimbach was expelled from the National Socialist Movement due to his economic views being seen by the group as too left-wing.
 Heimbach stated that the NSM "essentially want it to remain a politically impotent white supremacist gang".